IBE160/SG-Lotte/docs/sprint-artifacts/validation-report-20251214-2-1-workout-logging-ui-fixed.md

 [✓] Tasks/subtasks captured as task list
 Evidence: `<tasks>` section with 3 tasks is present.

-[✗] Relevant docs (5-15) included with path and snippets
+[✓] Relevant docs (5-15) included with path and snippets
-Evidence: Only 4 documents are included, but the requirement is 5-15.
+Evidence: 5 documents are now included.
-Impact: The development team might lack the full context, leading to potential rework or incorrect implementation.

 [✓] Relevant code references included with reason and line hints
 Evidence: `<code>` section with 3 artifacts, with path, kind, symbol and reason is present.